Skip to main content

 New power lines are being built, but only with great effort.
 The SunZia line, a 550 mile line across New Mexico and Arizona, will enable 3,500 megawatts of new wind generation, enough for 3 million households.
 Ava customers will be part of that, supplied from Pattern Energy’s current Tecolote Wind project near Duran, New Mexico, and a new project in Lincoln County, expected online in 2026.
 The SunZia line took 12 years to get through the permitting process, yet was being challenged in court even as construction began this summer.

 The California Independent System Operator (CAISO) in their 2023-24 transmission plan, approved in late May, is expecting 26 projects around the state, with a total capital cost estimated at $6.1 billion.
-The big ticket items are two large new lines, totalling 400 miles, that would connect anticipated offshore wind farms off the north coast near Humboldt.
+The big ticket items are two large new lines, totaling 400 miles, that would connect anticipated offshore wind farms off the north coast near Humboldt.

 Ava has not signed up for any offshore wind yet, but is a member of California Community Power (CC Power), a Joint Powers Authority that conducts joint power procurement with nine CCAs.
 CC Power signed an MOU in May to investigate developing an offshore wind project off the central coast near Lompoc.